Jānis Čakste: First head of state of an independent Latvia

-For the presidential elections of 1925, Čakste's name was proposed by his Democratic Centre party, while Rainis was put forward by the Social Democrats and Kārlis Ulmanis – by the Latvian Farmers' Union.
+For the presidential elections of 1925, Čakste's name was proposed by the Democratic Centre, while Rainis was put forward by the LSDSP and Kārlis Ulmanis – by the LZS.
 In the first round, the incumbent president finished third, with 29 votes, against 33 for Rainis and 32 for Ulmanis.
 When the Social Democrats decided to withdraw Rainis's candidacy, much against the latter's will, Čakste won the election with 60 votes.